bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 implemented such that no data is modified.

 The CSRF protection filter is enabled by default.
-However, it can be turned off in an environment where the clients can be trusted (e.g. intranet).
+However, it can be turned off in an environment where the clients can be trusted (e.g., intranet).
 See the property ``REST.Servlet.CSRF.Protection`` in the :ref:`ivy-webserver-yaml`